Ford Sport Trac Review (by Owner)

 Article and Pictures by Mark Trotta

 The truck in the above picture is my second Ford Sport Trac.
-The first one was a 2001 model (also blue) and driven daily until 2014, when I sold it and bought this second-hand 2008 model.
+The first was a 2001 model (also blue) and driven daily until 2014, when I sold it and bought this second-hand 2008 model.

 First-Generation vs Second Generation